menawhalen/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Mena Whalen is a current graduate student in the fourth year of her PhD in statistics at Northwestern University.
-Research interests include social policy statistics, survey sampling, and changepoint analysis methods.
-She is advised by Prof. Bruce Spencer and Prof. Noelle Samia.
-She is the current President of Women in Statistics at Northwester (WIST) and 2019-2020 survey co-coordinator for Graduate Leadership and Advocacy Council (GLAC).
+I am a current graduate student in the fourth year of my PhD in statistics at Northwestern University.
+My research interests include social policy statistics, survey sampling, and changepoint analysis methods.
+I am advised by Prof. Bruce Spencer and Prof. Noelle Samia.
+I am the current President of Women in Statistics at Northwestern (WIST) for the 2019-2020 year.